markusmoenig/Eldiron/docs/docs/creator/tools/palette.md

 Eldiron keeps two palette concepts separate:

 - **Ruleset Palette**: fixed colors owned by the active ruleset.
-These indices are used by rules-owned visuals such as official items, avatars, and UI defaults.
+These indices are used by ruleset avatars, UI color defaults, and generated missing-art fallbacks.
+Artist-authored item icon PNGs are full-color RGBA and are not recolored through this palette.
 - **Art Palette**: the editable 256-slot project palette used for tiles, pixel drawing, tile graphs, palette-index geometry sources, and 3D Paint.

 The Palette Tool edits the **Art Palette**.
 It does not edit the Ruleset Palette.